schollz/find3/doc/cli-scanner.md

 To use the scanner, your syntax will be

 ```
-$ docker exec scanner sh -c "find3-cli-scanner -device DEVICE -family FAMILY -bluetooth -wifi -forever"
+$ docker exec scanner sh -c "find3-cli-scanner -device DEVICE -family FAMILY -wifi -bluetooth -forever"
 ```

-where `DEVICE` is the name of your device and `FAMILY` is the name of your family.
-The flags `-bluetooth/-wifi` specifiy whether or not to use bluetooth/wifi.
-Use `-help` to see other options.
+Be sure to use your own device/family name.
+Use `-help` to see which flags are available.

 You can start/stop the image using

 ```
-$ docker start scanner
+$ docker start scanning
-$ docker stop scanner
+$ docker stop scanning
 ```

 > Note, you can jump inside the image and play if you are curious of trying new things.